AndrewGendy/MetaCriticsScrapper/README.md

 - **Title-Based Uniqueness**: The database is designed to ensure each title is unique to prevent data duplication.
 This leads to a situation where a media item with the same title but different genres or platforms may not be stored if one entry already exists.
 For example, if 'Star Wars' movies are first scraped and stored as 'action' genre on 'Disney+', a subsequent scrape for 'adventure' genre won't store 'Star Wars' movies again even if they also belong to the 'adventure' genre.
 Therefore, it won't show in the results table.

+## Additional Notes

+### Compilation Instructions
+To compile the project using Maven, use the Maven wrapper with the following command:
+`mvn package` or `mvn clean package` and `mvn clean install` should also work.
+Maven should automatically download and install dependencies and libraries required to build the project.

+### Script File References
+Specific lines in `scripts.js` for displaying all platforms and genres:
+(Note: Not recommended for scraping new data; suitable for pulling data from a local database)
+- Line 135
+- Line 143
+- Line 149
+- Line 164
+(Refer to comments within the file for more details.)

+### WAR Output Configuration in Maven
+To change the WAR output directory when using the `mvn package` command, modify the `pom.xml`:
+- Output directory configuration: Line 98
+- Relevant plugin configuration: Lines 93 to 101

+### Security and Environment Variables
+For security purposes, and to avoid exposing my username and password, I am utilizing environment variables.
+These are loaded when the servlet is initialized:
+- See line 27 in `MetacriticServlet.java` for servlet initialization.
+- Instance of `dbHandler` created, which looks up variables saved in `context.xml`: See line 31 in `DatabaseHandler.java`.
+- Database configurations are loaded into `dataSource`, and then used to make a connection: See line 47.

+### Javadoc Location Recently Changed
+Since I removed javadoc from the servlet, it won't be located under `https://agend932.kutztown.edu:8443/phase2_Andrew/javadoc` anymore as specified in older versions.
+It is now accessible through acad public html: `https://unixweb.kutztown.edu/~agend932/csc521/MetaCriticsScrapper/javadoc`

+*Note*: The README on GitHub will always be the most up-to-date version.

 ## Acknowledgements

-This project, developed by Andrew Gendy for CSC521 at Kutztown University, is currently in its first major release, version 1.0.
-I am open to feedback and questions and would like to extend my gratitude to all who take the time to explore the Metacritic Scraper.
+This project, developed by Andrew Gendy for CSC521 at Kutztown University.
+It is currently in its first major release, version 1.0.1 and I am open to all feedback and questions.
+I would like to extend my gratitude to all who take the time to explore the Metacritic Scraper.